LT United: History

 LT United were created in early 2006 after the well-known Lithuanian rock musician Andrius Mamontovas decided it would be a good idea to enter the Eurovision Song Contest.
 The group consisted of six individuals who were already well known in Lithuania, with all six having some form of musical or television background.
-Along with Mamontovas, the other members were Marijonas Mikutavičius, Victor Diawara, Saulius Urbonavičius, Arnoldas Lukošius and Eimantas Belickas.
+Along with Mamontovas, the other members were Marijonas Mikutavičius, Viktoras Diawara, Saulius Urbonavičius, Arnoldas Lukošius, and Eimantas Belickas.
 Before joining LT United, Diawara had already represented Lithuania in the contest, finishing 13th in 2001 (see Eurovision Song Contest 2001) as part of Skamp.
 The group were described by Mamontovas on LT United's official website as "the musical equivalent of [a] national basketball team".

 The group entered the Lithuanian pre-selection contest, dominating the scoring and receiving 32,669 points - almost double that of the second-placed Inculto.
 After performing the song, the Lithuanian President Valdas Adamkus invited the group to perform at Lithuania's Independence Day.
-The group also became the Lithuanian ambassadors for the United Nations' "Time To Help The Others" world development programme.
+The group also became the Lithuanian ambassadors for the United Nations' "Time to Help the Others" world development programme.

 The music video for the song was released for public viewing on 23 March 2006 and was directed by Donatas Ulvydas.
 The video consisted of clips from their pre-selection performance, along with archive footage of the six members.
 The press release that accompanied the video stated that the use of archive material was to "prove the experience of each LT United member".
 The video received a large amount of airplay in Lithuania from March until the time of the contest in late May.

 Prior to the Eurovision Song Contest semi-finals, LT United refused to perform the song, deciding to wait until the semi-final itself (although a rehearsal performance was released on their official website just before it).
 The group also contacted radio stations across Europe to request the song be removed from playlists until 22 May (the day after the final).
 Despite this, the song became well known among those following the contest, with some annoyed at the lyrics (the statement "We are the winners, of Eurovision" appears 15 times).
 Some felt the song was egotistical, although most considered the song tongue-in-cheek.
 When they appeared in the semi-final, there was some booing before and after their performance.